ChiaraSapo/Open-Source-Visuo-Haptic-Simulator-for-Surgical-Training/README.md

 Scripts to analyze data after the experiments: create plots, compute various metrics,..

 # Installation and running procedure
+## Requirements
-## Software requirements
+### Software requirements for SOFA scripts
-- Sofa v20.12.02
+- Sofa v20.12.02 (compiled with sources with the additional Geomagic and SofaPython3 plugins
-- Plugins: Geomagic, SofaPython3
+- Python 3.7.7
+### Software requirements for Data analysis and GUIs:
-- Matplotlib, numpy, pandas, pillow, tkinter.
+- Python 3.9.0, Matplotlib, numpy, pandas, pillow, tkinter, Scipy, Seaborn, Openpyxl.
+### Hardware requirements:
+- One Geomagic Touch haptic device for all tasks / Two Geomagic Touch devices for the double-device suture

 ## Hardware requirements
 - Geomagic Touch Device